Tineco A10 Review

 • Pet litter: 100%

-The results on low pile carpet are impressive at the A10 got nearly perfect scores identical to the more expensive Pure One S12.
+The results on low-pile carpet are impressive, with the A10 achieving nearly perfect scores, identical to those of the more expensive Pure One S12.

-Check the before and after shots below on how the A10 cleaned (in order) quaker oats, coffee, quinoa, and pet litter.
+Check the before-and-after shots below to see how the A10 cleaned (in order) Quaker Oats, coffee, quinoa, and pet litter.

 Tineco A10 cleaning quaker oats on low pile carpet